Under Armour Highlight Delta Review Facts

 Under Armour uses its trademark Charged Cushioning

 in the midsole of the Highlight Delta.
-The Charged Cushioning is a dual-layered system where soft foam is placed on top of foam that is more firm.
+The Charged Cushioning is a dual-layered system where the soft foam is placed on top of foam that is more firm.
 It is designed in such a way so that when the runner’s feet land, the soft cushioning takes the brunt of the impact while the more firm material provides an enhanced response.
 With this, Under Armour offers its runners with a unique blend of support, comfort, and impact resistance.

 The upper section of Under Armour’s Highlight Delta has a very unique look to it.
 At first glance, this shoe looks as though it was meant for a basketball court.
 That is because Under Armour uses its trademark Threadborne molded, or ribbed, ankle collar in order to give runners a secure and snug fit, providing runners with unmatched support.
 The molded collar hugs your ankle and will keep it and the foot locked in with added security, support, and preventative measures against ankle injuries.
 The mesh material is a breathable and reflective fabric that allows the runner’s foot to breathe through high temperatures.
 The reflective surfaces add an advantage as the shoe is safe to use in low-lit areas and even during night-time jogs.
 Additionally, the shoe’s lacing system

-features deeply cut eye stays for increased movement that does not allow the foot to move within the shoe - something runners have received well after multiple uses of the shoe.
+features deeply cut eye stays for an increased movement that does not allow the foot to move within the shoe - something runners have received well after multiple uses of the shoe.

 For the amount of material built into the Highlight Delta, it remains a relatively lightweight